Gateway Commercial Finance

 Moving Beyond Yellow Pages and Simple Websites

-Studies show, however, that most small business operators find the challenges of social media to be intimidating and even overwhelming.
-Many experts consider this new marketing medium to be one of the greatest gifts ever made available to small businesses.
-Yet, there’s no denying it also creates many issues concerning priorities and getting up to speed on how to effectively put it to use.
+Studies show, however, that most small business operators find social media’s challenges intimidating and even overwhelming.
+Many experts consider this new marketing medium one of the greatest gifts available to small businesses.
+Yet, there’s no denying it also creates many issues concerning priorities and getting up to speed on effectively putting it to use.

 New Methods, New Words: The Same Objective

-Our goal is to help you as a small business owner get a better grip on what is happening in the world of marketing.
-Before we start, however, let’s talk about basics.
+Our goal is to help you, as a small business owner, get a better grip on what is happening in the marketing world.
+Before we start, however, let’s talk about the basics.
 You’re no doubt familiar with the concept of the sales funnel.
 The whole goal of any marketing and sales strategy is to help you find new prospects and make them happy customers.
 Your marketing plans and activities should also deal with your existing customers, keeping them involved and making more sales to them.

 Traditional Outbound Marketing: Leveraging the Changes